Terms & Conditions

-Please read these Terms and Conditions carefully.
-All contracts that the Provider may enter into from time to time shall be governed by these Terms and Conditions, and the Provider will ask the Client for the Client's express written acceptance of these Terms and Conditions before providing any such services to the Client.
+Please read these terms and conditions carefully.
+All contracts that Continuity may enter into from time to time shall be governed by these terms and conditions, and Continuity will ask the Client for the Client's express written acceptance of these terms and conditions before providing any such services to the Client.

-a) In these Terms and Conditions, except to the extent expressly provided otherwise:
+In these terms and conditions, except to the extent expressly provided otherwise:

-"Advertising Management Services" means the arrangement and management of internet advertising by the Provider for the Client, which may include pay-per-click advertising, pay-per-view advertising, banner advertising and other forms of paid internet advertising, as specified in the Statement of Work;
+"Advertising Management Services" means the arrangement and management of internet advertising by Continuity for the Client, which may include pay-per-click advertising, pay-per-view advertising, banner advertising and other forms of paid internet advertising, as specified in the Statement of Work;

 "Business Hours" means the hours of 09:00 to 17:30 GMT/BST on a Business Day;